aiidateam/aiida-core/docs/source/dbexporters/tcod.rst

 .. note:: ``--password`` does not accept any value; instead, the option
     will prompt the user to enter one's password in the terminal.

-.. note:: command line parameters can be used to override AiiDA
+.. note:: Command line parameters can be used to override AiiDA
     properties even if properties are set.

 Return values